Devkant21/compendium/posts/JAVA_SCRIPT_2.md

    <br> "+" is operator "15" is result
 <br><br>

-## Comments in Java Script
+## Comments in JavaScript
 <br>

 Sometiimes we want our programs to contain a text which is not executed by the JS engine. <br>
-Such a text is called comment in Java Scrit. <br>
+Such a text is called comment in JavaScrit. <br>
-A comment in java script can be written as follows: <br>
+A comment in javascript can be written as follows: <br>
 let a=2; //this is a single line comment.
 <br>
 /*<br>